mrkcor/redhouse/README.md

 browser as a trusted root certificate you will not get warnings for the certificates generated for the sites that you specified in redhouse.yaml.

+MariaDB and PostgreSQL are installed, any databases mentioned in the 'databases' section of the redhouse.yaml file will be created for you in both of those.
+The database username is 'redhouse' and the password is 'overyonder'.
+For both you will need to connect to host 127.0.0.1 on the vagrant instance.

 ## Running Rails projects

 Define the shared folder, site and databases in redhouse.yaml: